tinybirdco/demo-cdc-users-airline/readme_airport.md

 There are currently two examples; a simple `Users` table with inserts, updates and deletes handled by the demo_users.py script; a more complex demo with three tables tracking flights, passengers and luggage through an airport terminal handled by the demo_airport.py script.

+This readme deals with the Airport demo, for the simple Users demo see readme_users.md

-* We provide examples of sourcing from both Postgres and MySQL, both hosted on AWS RDS.
+* We provide examples of sourcing from MySQL hosted on AWS RDS.
-* The Table(s) are captured using a Confluent Cloud CDC Connector, which is based on Debezium.
+* The Tables are captured using a Confluent Cloud CDC Connector, which is based on Debezium.
 This Connector streams the CDC events onto a Topic with a name based on the database schema and table name.
 This Connector can send the initial snapshot of the table along with change events.
-* The Topic(s) are then ingested into Tinybird in a raw format, and materialized into a replica of the Table(s) where changes have been finalised.
+* The Topics are then ingested into Tinybird in a raw format, and materialized into a replica of the Tables where changes have been finalised.
-* We handle the variations between Postgres and MySQL types
 * We can use a combination of the source database ``id`` column and a last updated timestamp ``updated_at`` to show how Tinybird can quickly and easily reconstruct a table.
-* Once everything is configured (see below), the scripts handle creating the database table, creating the Debezium connection, creating Tinybird Data Sources, Pipes, and an API Endpoint, and generating CDC event by updating the source Database.
+* Once everything is configured (see below), the script handles creating the database table, creating the Debezium connection, creating Tinybird Data Sources, Pipes, and an API Endpoint, and generating CDC event by updating the source Database.
 * This demo was developed with databases on AWS RDS.
-The demo should work with other cloud providers of Postgres and MySQL.
+The demo should work with other cloud providers of MySQL, and could be ported to other database types if attention is paid to schema and query compatibility.
 * This demo was developed with Confluent Cloud and its APIs.
 Any cloud provider with a Debezium-based connector should work with CDC processing, but this demo script exercises Confluent APIs for creating and deleting resources.

 To get started with this demo, you need to the following: